 - Pick all those words that describe your ideas and thoughts.

 - Know how you are going to connect all the information with the supporting examples.

 - Also, ensure to think of the advantages or disadvantages related to it.

 - Practice with topics that you can expect in the exam.

 Here is a list of some common topics that you may expect in the IELTS exam.

 You can practise with these to enhance your vocabulary resource.

 To keep track your preparation, take mock tests regularly.
-Sign up with IELTS Tutorials to get 20+ mock tests for more practice.
+Sign up with IELTS Tutorials to get 20+ Free mock tests for more practice.
 Also, consider downloading the IELTS Writing and Speaking mobile apps to prepare for the test anytime, anywhere.

 The 5 Best Approaches to Ensure Success in the IELTS Exam

 Learn How Mind Maps can help improve your IELTS Vocabulary